Chase Claypool Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- Against the Browns, Claypool has averaged 78 receiving yards per game over his three career matchups, 24.5 more than his over/under for Sunday's game.
+- Claypool's 78 receiving yards per game in his three career matchups against the Browns are 25.5 more than his over/under for Sunday's game.

-- Claypool has caught a touchdown pass against the Browns twice, and had multiple TDs in one of those games.
+- In three matchups versus the Browns, Claypool has had a TD catch, including multiple scores in one game.

-- The Browns are conceding 235.6 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- This week Claypool will face the NFL's seventh-ranked pass defense (235.6 yards allowed per game).

 Recent Performances

-- Claypool put together a 17-yard performance against the Seahawks in Week 6 on two catches while being targeted seven times.
+- In his Week 6 outing against the Seahawks, Claypool was targeted seven times, picking up 17 yards on two receptions.

-- Over his last three outings, Claypool has caught seven passes on 13 targets for 147 yards and one touchdown, averaging 49.0 yards per game.
+- Claypool has contributed with seven receptions for 147 yards and one touchdown during his last three games.
+He's been targeted 13 times, producing 49.0 yards per game.

 Claypool's Pittsburgh Teammates